iimustafa/Verbalytics-Project/README.md

 Setup Instructions ⚙️
 Follow these steps to get Verbalytics up and running on your local machine:

-1. Clone the Repository ⬇️
+1. Download the Project ⬇️

-git clone <your-repository-url>
+You can download this project by cloning the Git repository:

-cd Verbalytics # Or whatever your renamed folder is
+git clone https://github.com/your-username/Verbalytics.git # Replace with your actual repository URL cd Verbalytics

 2. Create and Activate a Virtual Environment 🐍